-Biotech company Vectorious created the first direct heart pressure monitor, which is implanted in the heart's left atrium and allows physicians to receive the earliest indications of any changes to heart pressure - which could signal the onset of a congestive heart failure exacerbation
+Medtech company Vectorious created the first direct heart pressure monitor, which is implanted in the heart's left atrium and allows physicians to receive the earliest indications of any changes to heart pressure - which could signal the onset of a congestive heart failure exacerbation.

 The groundbreaking V-LAP system is a wireless, battery-free micro computer that provides ongoing data on left atrium pressure levels.
 Power is provided through a wearable belt worn by the patient which transmits data to the cloud.
 A physician interface uses AI-based analytics to identify trends and recommend preventive actions.

-Having developed their combination implantable/wearable system, Vectorious needed to extend their innovation into a fully-fledged connected care solution.
+Having developed their combination implantable/wearable system, Vectorious needed to extend their innovation into a full-fledged connected care solution.

 To add to the challenge, Vectorious was under pressure to begin its first human clinical trial as soon as possible.
 In order to accelerate the project, Vectorious decided to find a ready-made platform enabling quick and easy implementation of the entire digital part of the connected care solution so that the Vectorious team could concentrate on developing their core intellectual property - namely the implant and the raw data processing algorithm.